Psalm 99

-Psalm 99 is the 99th psalm of the Book of Psalms, beginning in English in the King James Version: "The LORD reigneth; let the people tremble".
+Psalm 99 is the 99th psalm of the Book of Psalms, beginning in English in the King James Version: "The reigneth; let the people tremble".
 The Book of Psalms starts the third section of the Hebrew Bible, and, as such, is a book of the Christian Old Testament.
 In the slightly different numbering system in the Greek Septuagint version of the Bible, and in the Latin Vulgate, this psalm is Psalm 98, beginning "Dominus regnavit".
-It is the last of the set of additional Royal Psalms, Psalms 93-99, praising God as the King of His people.
+It is the last of the set of additional Royal Psalms (Psalm 93–99), praising God as King of his people.
 There is no title in the Masoretic Text version, but the Septuagint provides a title: "A psalm of David".

-The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
+The psalm forms a regular part of the Jewish liturgy, as well as the Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has been set to music, including by Heinrich Schütz, and has inspired hymns and contemporary songs.

 Commentary

 Psalm 99:4 on a building in Tel Aviv (2018), text in German and Arabic.

-This psalm is the last of the "enthronement psalms" (Psalm 47; 93; 96–99).
-It begins with the familiar statement, 'YHWH is king', followed by references to justice and righteousness (verse 4), the covenant with its moral demands (verses 4,7), centering upon Zion (verse 2; cf. 'his holy mountain', verse 9).
+This psalm is the last of the "enthronement psalms" (Psalm 47, Psalm 93, and Psalms 96–99).
+It begins with the familiar statement "YHWH is king", followed by references to justice and righteousness (verse 4) and the covenant and its moral demands (verses 4 and 7), centering upon Zion (verse 2; "his holy mountain" in verse 9).

 Some similarities with Deutero-Isaiah include the call for nations to tremble before God (verse 1).
-It is unique in naming Moses, Aaron, and Samuel, the "three great intercessors" and featuring the threefold 'Holy' (verses 3, 5, 9).
+It is unique in naming Moses, Aaron, and Samuel, the "three great intercessors", and its feature of the threefold "Holy" (verses 3, 5, and 9), which repeated during the in Judaism.

-Alexander Kirkpatrick links this and other royal psalms to the restoration of Israel following the return from Babylon.
+Alexander Kirkpatrick links this and other royal psalms to the restoration of Israel following the Israelites' return from the Babylonian captivity.